Totally Beara-ble

 But all was forgiven on the Dubai to Dublin link with us both lucky enough to have a row each to lie down, spread out and get those DVT ankles elevated.
 We hit Dublin about 9pm, still daylight.
 Found our digs eventually, not very well signposted, but hosted by the charming Marco, who also operated the Italian restaurant downstairs.
 We literally have an apartment rather than just a bedroom.
 Very spacious and elegant.

 Wanting to soak up that culture asap, we headed over the Liffey, through the pretty tacky touristy area of Temple Bar, further on to the outer tacky touristy area and found a real gem in the Trinity Bar.
-At least most of the tourists there were from Northern Ireland!
+It seemed that most of the tourists there were from Northern Ireland!
 With Paddy on vocals and guitar, John (not Partland) on the fiddle, pint of Guiness in hand, we finally felt we were in Ireland.
 Paddy even sang a song about Botany Bay to make us feel at home.
 Not the one we know, but one about Irishmen coming to Australia to find gold.
-As Tim Minchin said, “the tune is alright but the lyrics are dodgy”.This poster on the wall summed up the night pretty well…
+As Tim Minchin said, “the tune is alright but the lyrics are dodgy”.
+The poster on the wall summed up the night pretty well…

 Day 1